-Read the detailed assessment criteria for each grant type.
+Read the detailed assessment criteria (MRC website).

 We will review these scores and comments at a triage meeting and expect to continue with the highest quality applications with potential to be funded.
 If your application passes the triage stage, we will give you the chance to respond to reviewers' comments.